Ayurveda the

 Aggravates va¯ta

-All legumes, including soy, lentils, split peas, kidney,
+● All legumes, including soy, lentils, split

 garbanzo, lima, pinto, navy, peanut.